Genetic testing may help identify couples who have an increased risk of familial genetic disorders

-Pre-implantation Genetic Testing (PGT) helps to answer the question of which embryos have the greatest potential to become a healthy pregnancy and baby.
+Pre-implantation Genetic Testing for Aneuploidy, PGT-A helps to answer the question of which embryos have the greatest potential to become a healthy pregnancy and baby.
 Aneuploidy occurs when an embryo has too many or too few normal chromosomes and occurs most frequently at the time of fertilization in humans.
 It is a major cause of miscarriage and increases dramatically with maternal age.
 To test for aneuploidy in embryos, a few cells are taken from the outer layer of the embryo during an IVF procedure and screened for chromosomal abnormalities.

-PGT gives the patient two advantages: 1) 99% certainty the embryo has the correct number of chromosomes, thereby increasing the chance for a healthy pregnancy and 2) transfer of only ONE embryo thereby dramatically decreasing the chance of multiple gestations.
+PGT-A gives the patient two advantages: 1) 99% certainty the embryo has the correct number of chromosomes, thereby increasing the chance for a healthy pregnancy and 2) transfer of only ONE embryo thereby dramatically decreasing the chance of multiple gestations.
 The pregnancy rate following transfer of just one normal screened embryo is the same as that following transfer of two unscreened embryos.